Commercial Real Estate Terms and Definitions

 Creditworthy Tenant

-A tenant with a business that has been in existence for numerous years, that has strong financial statements, or that has a large market presence that could be rated as investment grade by a rating agency.
+A tenant with strong financial statements and operating history.
+For publicly traded firms, that typically means the firm’s debt could be rated as investment grade by a rating agency.
+For private firms, that means the lessor’s analysis of tenant financial statements demonstrates comparability to an investment-grade publicly traded tenant.
 Financial and business stability implies that the tenant is highly likely to honor its lease commitment; the tenant is, therefore, viewed as a low-risk renter.
 Buildings with credit tenants as anchors are considered less risky investments for lenders.

 Cross Dock